Not sure if Qdoba is right for you?

 Potential Mitigations

-• Have your franchise attorney carefully map out the corporate structure and the flow of obligations and guarantees between the various entities.
+- A franchise attorney should be engaged to diagram and explain the complex corporate structure and the flow of obligations and guarantees.

 Predecessor History Issues